-But as the wider research ecosystem face challenges, the blood cancer research community is at risk of shrinking.
-A lack of focused funding for career development may lead to scientists not starting their careers in blood cancer research, or existing blood cancer scientists leaving the field entirely.
-At the same time, we hear from our wider healthcare professional community about the lack of time they have to get involved in research or funding schemes that meet their needs.
-We must reverse this trend and build a strong research community, ready to take on the challenges set by blood cancer, and create the breakthroughs that will stop people dying.
+But as the wider research ecosys face challenges, the blood cance research community is at risk of shrinking.
+A lack of focused fund for career development may lead scientists not starting their caree in blood cancer research, or exis blood cancer scientists leaving t field entirely.
+At the same time, y hear from our wider healthcare professional community about t lack of time they have to get inve in research or funding schemes meet their needs.
+We must rever this trend and build a strong rese community, ready to take on the challenges set by blood cancer, and create the breakthroughs that will stop people dying.